8.27.2024

 V Deck, B Gun, 10 damage points, Climb Rate of 4.
 I have been unable to obtain a maximum altitude for the Ponnier.

-Colors: Wing surfaces and wheel covers AK Interactive Clear Doped Linen, tires Vallejo Medium Sea Grey, fuselage and propeller Vallejo Cork Brown, Lewis gun and motor Vallejo Natural Steel, rudder flash Vallejo Black, Vallejo Carmine Red, and Army Painter Babe Blonde, struts Vallejo Flat Brown.
+Colors: Wing surfaces and wheel covers AK Interactive Clear Doped Linen version 2, tires Vallejo Medium Sea Grey, fuselage and propeller Vallejo Cork Brown, Lewis gun and motor Vallejo Natural Steel, rudder flash Vallejo Black, Vallejo Carmine Red, and Army Painter Babe Blonde, struts Vallejo Flat Brown.

 I cannot wait to get this little plane on the table.